To begin, the laminate manufacturer freely admits the material will move, but only during the etching process.

 The panel isn’t shrinking in all directions at the same rate, the traces are not etching at the same rate either.
 In fact, each half of the panel will require two separate drill files.
 It’s a wreck with a lot of time and expensive material to write off.

 Determined to learn all you can, the panels go in for final drill/rout.
 The CNC equipment feed and speeds are reduced to the provided specifications.
 These equipment adjustments along with double fluted end mill bits (in place of standard chip breaker bits) and dedicated holders are all recommended to help prevent costly rework labour time at the end of the process.
 However, the random strand feature ensures ragged edges are inevitable.
-You can feel your momentum slowing as the final suggestion from the tooling rep is to clean it up by hand.
+You can feel momentum slowing as the final suggestion from the tooling representative is to clean it up by hand.